Pursuing Disability Benefits for Chronic Pain in Ohio

-- Underlying diagnosis – First, you will need to provide proof of a medical diagnosis which clearly demonstrates why you are in pain.
-The diagnosis can cover an illness, injury or a combination of both.
+- Underlying diagnosis – First, you will need to provide proof of a medical diagnosis that clearly demonstrates why you are in pain.
+The diagnosis can cover an illness, injury, or a combination of both.

 - Mental condition – Some people suffer from psychological conditions that can create the feeling of pain.
 These somatoform disorders can cause people to experience real pain sensations even without a clear physical reason.
 To prove this type of disorder, you will need solid medical evidence.

 - Time – In order to qualify for Social Security disability benefits, you will also need to show that your impairment is not temporary.
 You can do this by demonstrating that you have experienced the condition for at least one year, or by showing that your condition is expected to last for a continuous period of at least 12 months.

 Often, successful claimants have more than a year’s worth of medical records showing numerous visits to their doctors, with the same complaints of pain at each visit.
 These records can establish that the condition is not limited to a fluctuating or temporary impairment, but instead, it is a permanent condition.

 The Disability Appeals Process in Ohio